-We are a Behavioral Health Inpatient Facility with 28 beds, accredited by The Joint Commission which demonstrates our ongoing commitment to safe, high quality care, and treatment meaning that patients can be assured outstanding care at Gentle Path at The Meadows.
+We are a Behavioral Health Inpatient Facility with 28 beds accredited by The Joint Commission, which demonstrates our ongoing commitment to safe, high-quality care, and treatment.
+This means that our patients can be assured outstanding care at Gentle Path at The Meadows.

 Different Levels of Care

 Gentle Path at The Meadows is a level 1 inpatient unit with the ability to provide acute inpatient psychiatric care and substance detox in the acute care section of our unit, which has 24-hour monitoring by Registered Nurses and nursing staff experienced psychiatric and detox issues.
 Each patient is treated with a customized plan created during the initial assessment.
 Different levels of care are available based on each specific need with every level administered in a safe, controlled environment.

 For patients in the most extreme state of crisis this level of care provides constant supervision during acute psychiatric disease processes and/or substance abuse detoxification.
 Patient safety is a primary concern, so individuals in this level of care are monitored 24-hours a day, overseen by both medical practitioners and psychiatric providers.

 Intensive Inpatient Services Level